IIIF/api/source/api/presentation/3.0/index.md

 ### 1.1.
 Objectives and Scope

 The objective of the IIIF (pronounced "Triple-Eye-Eff") Presentation API is to provide the information necessary to allow a rich, online viewing environment for structured digital objects to be presented to a human user, often in conjunction with the [IIIF Image API][image-api].
-This is the sole purpose of the API and therefore the descriptive information is given in a way that is intended for humans to read, but not semantically available to machines.
+This is the sole purpose of the API and therefore descriptive information is given in a way that is intended for humans to read, but not semantically available to machines.
 In particular, it explicitly does __not__ aim to provide metadata that would drive a search engine for discovering unknown objects.

 Implementations of this specification will be able to: